 Is Poor HR Administration Causing Your New Starters To Quit?

 We believe that people are a company’s greatest asset.
 That’s why getting your team right is key to securing and/or growing your business.
-In a highly competitive labour market, getting your ideal candidate to join you can be an exciting but challenging period.
-It takes time, investment and a lot of effort before a new joiner can even walk through your doors (physically or virtually) on their first day.
+Getting your ideal candidate to join you can be an exciting but challenging period.
+It takes time, investment and a lot of effort before a new joiner can even walk through your doors (virtually or physically) on their first day.
 And if they don’t, then it can upset all sorts of plans and even threaten the business.

 A recent study found that 63% of HR professionals have experienced new recruits quitting before they’d even started.
 So, what’s causing people to leave before day one, and how can you prevent it from happening in your own business?